 Get it?
 Cuz he’s a hedgehog that’s edg- You know what, nevermind.

 I struggled quite a bit to find a character to main (use most of the time) when Overwatch first launched.
-Using Soldier 76 wasn’t fun because it felt like I was playing a generic FPS, I couldn’t use Junkrat as well as I’d have liked to, and I died far too quickly as almost everyone else because there were never enough healers (or sometimes, any).
+Soldier 76 wasn’t fun because he felt like any generic FPS, I couldn’t use Junkrat as well as I’d have liked to, and I died far too quickly as almost everyone else because there were never enough (or sometimes, any) healers.
 After a few days of struggling, I decided to fix the latter problem and found my groove with the music-loving support character, Lúcio.
 Switching between beats to boost my teammates’ speed or heal them felt so fluid, knocking my opponents off the map with sound waves was always hilarious, and my win/loss ratio drastically improved.
 I’m not a big fan of competitive multiplayer games, but I stuck with Overwatch much longer than most thanks to Lúcio.

 Cole MacGrath (inFAMOUS & inFAMOUS 2)